pardot/api-docs/docs/kb/api-version-3/import.md

 /api/import/version/3/do/update/id/{id}

 Used to signal that all batches have been added for this import and processing can begin.
 Moves state from Open to Ready.

 ## PATCH

 Params

-**{id}**: Id of the import
+**{id}**: The ID of the import.

 ### Body